johnietre/commands/README.md

 # meyerson
 - A simple web-based process manager
 # nuid
-- UUID generator and password hasher
+- Hasher, encoder, and UUID generator
 # pmdr
 - A timer employing the Pomodoro technique
 # prettypath